dazigna/web-crawler/README.md

 ### Logging
 ### Optimizations
+-         # If we want to skip some requests we can do a Head first to check if content is HTML and do get only if content is valid

 - DNS record caching
 - Bloom filter for URL deduplication
 - Better similarity comparision with Jacard or cosine similarity